2022–23 UEFA Champions League

-The 2022–23 UEFA Champions League is the 68th season of Europe's premier club football tournament organised by UEFA, and the 31st season since it was renamed from the European Champion Clubs' Cup to the UEFA Champions League.
+The 2022–23 UEFA Champions League was the 68th season of Europe's premier club football tournament organised by UEFA, and the 31st season since it was renamed from the European Champion Clubs' Cup to the UEFA Champions League.

-The final will be played at the Atatürk Olympic Stadium in Istanbul, Turkey.
-The stadium was originally appointed to host the 2020 UEFA Champions League final, but both this and the 2021 final, which had been subsequently re-allocated to the Atatürk, were moved due to the COVID-19 pandemic.
-The winner of the 2022–23 UEFA Champions League will automatically qualify for the 2023–24 UEFA Champions League group stage, also earn the right to play against the winner of the 2022–23 UEFA Europa League in the 2023 UEFA Super Cup, as well as earning the right to play in the 2023 FIFA Club World Cup in Saudi Arabia.
+The final was played at the Atatürk Olympic Stadium in Istanbul, Turkey, on 10 June 2023.
+The stadium was originally appointed to host the 2020 UEFA Champions League final, but both this and the 2021 editions, which had been subsequently re-allocated to the Atatürk, were moved due to the COVID-19 pandemic.
+The 2023 final was contested by English club Manchester City and Italian club Inter Milan, with the former winning 1–0 via a second-half goal by Rodri, who was named man of the match by UEFA.
+For Manchester City, this was their first-ever European Cup, and first European trophy since 1970.
+Having earlier won the Premier league and FA Cup titles, they achieved a continental treble.
+As winners, Manchester City earned the right to play against Sevilla, the winners of the 2022–23 UEFA Europa League, in the 2023 UEFA Super Cup, as well as qualifying for both the 2023 and 2025 FIFA Club World Cups in Saudi Arabia and the United States, respectively.

-Real Madrid are the defending champions, having won a record-extending fourteenth title in the previous edition.
+Real Madrid were the defending champions, having won a record-extending fourteenth European Cup title in the previous edition, but they were eliminated by eventual champions Manchester City in the semi-finals.

 Association team allocation

-A total of 78 teams from 53 of the 55 UEFA member associations participate in the 2022–23 UEFA Champions League (the exceptions being Russia, who are banned from participating due to 2022 Russian invasion of Ukraine, and Liechtenstein, which does not organise a domestic league).
-The association ranking based on the UEFA association coefficients is used to determine the number of participating teams for each association:
+A total of 78 teams from 53 of the 55 UEFA member associations participated in the 2022–23 UEFA Champions League (the exceptions being Russia, who were banned from participating due to the Russian invasion of Ukraine, and Liechtenstein, which did not organise a domestic league).
+The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: